OolonColoophid/octavo/README.md

 2. Download the above files (either individually or by [cloning this repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository))

-3. For convenience, you probably want to have octavo.zsh in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable))

-4. When running, Octavo needs to know where its directory with support files is located.
+3. When running, Octavo needs to know where its directory with support files is located.
 You'll need to set this in your .bash_profile (not this path exactly; this is just where I happen to have my Octavo directory):

 ~~~